Low-Resolution Editing is All You Need for High-Resolution Editing: Experiments

 \subsection{Implementation details}

 We implement our method based on the official codebase of Null-text inversion~\cite{mokady2023null} using PyTorch~\cite{paszke2019pytorch}.
-We test our method primarily on the Stable Diffusion~\cite{rombach2022high} v2.1-base model and {we also show that our method is applicable to the transformer-based~\cite{vaswani2017attention} FLUX.1-dev~\cite{flux2024} model}. {Note that we provide the implementation details for applying our method to the FLUX model in the Appendix.} For both cases, we use a total timestep of $T=50$ and set hyperparameter $\tau=15$.
-During the forward and reverse diffusion process, we use an empty prompt (``'').
-We adopt Null-text inversion as the default for the experiments using Stable Diffusion to achieve accurate reconstruction.
-After obtaining $N \times M$ latents $\{ \tgth_0[i] \}_{i=1}^{NM}$, we spatially merge them and decode the resulting latent using the VAE~\cite{kingma2013auto} decoder to get $\imghr$.
+We primarily evaluate our method on Stable Diffusion~\cite{rombach2022high} v2.1-base and further demonstrate its applicability to FLUX.1-dev~\cite{flux2024}, which adopts a transformer-based architecture~\cite{vaswani2017attention}.
+For both cases, we use a total timestep of $T=50$ and set hyperparameter $\tau=15$.
+During the forward and reverse process, we use an empty prompt (``''), since a global text prompt describing $\imghs$ and $\imglr$ does not fully cover the semantics of each patch.
+We adapt Null-text inversion for Stable Diffusion to achieve accurate reconstruction.
+After obtaining $N \times M$ latents $\{ \tgth_0[i] \}_{i=1}^{NM}$, we spatially merge them and decode the resulting latent using the pretrained VAE~\cite{kingma2013auto} decoder to get $\imghr$.
+Additional implementation details are provided in Appendix.